 13. What are the legal things we should know before getting married?

 You could opt for a prenuptial agreement regarding joint assets and future finances.
 That could save you a lot of hassle in case you decide to part ways in the future.
 Also, if the bride is not changing her name, what is the legal perspective on it?
 These are serious questions that you should ask before marriage you shouldn’t let slide.

 15. How will we look after aging parents?

-This is another very important question to ask before marriage in the Indian set up because adult children are still expected to support their aging parents, financially, logistically and emotionally.
+This is another very important question to ask before marriage because adult children are expected to support their aging parents, financially, logistically and emotionally.
 As women have become financially independent, they are also taking on the responsibility of their parents in old age.

 So a couple in their 40s could typically find themselves supporting two sets of parents.
-Sometimes issues arise when women want to equally support their parents and even want to live with them to give them that support.
+Sometimes issues arise when women want to support their parents and even want to live with them to care for them in their old age.
 Have a clear talk before your marriage about how you want to handle this in the future.

-If you think that you would want to keep your relationship with the extended family cordial and would not want too much involvement in your partner’s extended family cordial without being too involved, then make it clear from the very beginning.
+If you think that you would want to keep your relationship with your partner’s extended family cordial without being too involved, then make it clear from the very beginning.
 This family involvement and interference can become a bone of contention in marriage later in life.

 17. Does anyone in your family have alcoholism, mental health issues or any genetic diseases or disorders?

 Also having an alcoholic mother or father leaves a deep impact on a person’s life.
-If your partner has had an alcoholic parent then there are certain things from the past, like impact of toxic parenting, they would carry with them and you would have to handle the relationship accordingly.
+If your partner has had an alcoholic parent, then there are certain things from the past, like the impact of toxic parenting, they would carry with them and you would have to handle the relationship accordingly.

 18. How open are you to a job switch or relocation?